Security-Onion-Solutions/securityonion-docs/redis.rst

     Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
 It supports data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs and geospatial indexes with radius queries.

-During setup, you can choose to extend your manager node storage using separate search nodes.
-When you choose this option, Logstash on the manager node outputs to Redis.
-Search nodes then consume from Redis.
+On Standalone (non-Eval) installations and distributed deployments, Logstash on the manager node outputs to Redis.
+Search nodes can then consume from Redis.

 Queue
 -----